ottuco/ottu-py/README.md

 Completing the auto-debit transaction without specifying the PG codes.
 The PG codes will be automatically selected based on the currency code from the payment method API.
 You must pass the value for `token` that represents the saved card token.

-Note: `otty-py` will automatically fetch the `token` from the DB if you use the Django integration.
+Behind the scenes, `ottu-py` will automatically fetch the token from the database (only if you use the Django integration) and select the PG codes based on the currency code by calling the payment method API.

 ```python
 from ottu import Ottu